Georgetown County South Carolina assistance programs.

-Non-profit clothing banks and thrift stores can provide basic needs.
-Resource range from clothing to Christmas gifts, toys, and assistance.
-Some household items, such as low cost furniture, may be provided.
+Non-profit clothing banks, furniture banks and thrift stores can provide basic needs.
+Resource range from clothing to Christmas gifts, toys, and school supply items.
+Some household items, such as low cost or free furniture, may be provided.
 Other goods in the Georgetown County South Carolina region include personal hygiene items, school supplies, and professional clothes for interview.
-Read Georgetown clothing closets.
+Read Georgetown free furniture banks, school supplies and clothing closets.

 Pee Dee Catholic Charities is made up of local churches and organizations that can help the low income in Georgetown.
 They operate several services, ranging from a regional medical clinic to linkage to food pantries and more.

 While there may be some financial aid or maybe grants available for expenses such as utilities or rent, any funds will be limited.
 More likely a client will be provided a referral to a local government program or some other agency based in Georgetown County.
 More on Pee Dee Catholic Charity programs.